vishaltalekar100/Github-Practice/README.md

 ## Connecting to GitHub

-After creating a public repository named GithubDemo on GitHub, I connected my local repository to it with:
+After creating a public repository named Github-Practice on GitHub, I connected my local repository to it with:

 ```bash
 git remote add origin <repository_link>